Table of Contents

-- Eating Window – you can consume all the food and drink you have planned during this time.
+Eating Window – you can consume all the food and drink you have planned for this time.

-The reason many people struggle to lose weight is because they never decrease their glycogen stores enough (from a lack of activity).
+The reason many people struggle to lose weight is that they never decrease their glycogen stores enough (from a lack of activity).

 When you eat food, you’re giving your body a source of energy.
 If it has access to this energy all day, every day, your body will never begin to use your fat-stores as an energy source.

 That’s why, even with exercise, many do not drop any amount of weight.